Glovo/planning-poker/software-requiremenets-specification.md

 | Add name                   | Adding a name results in displaying it in voting results                                                          |
 | Spectator                  | Spectator should only be able to follow the vote without taking part                                              |
 | Add Ticket                 | The name of the Ticket should be changed in real time to recognize what users are voting for                      |
+| Clear                      | The ticket and votes should disappear
 | Share Session link         | The mechanism of copying the current URL                                                                          |

 #**3.
 Front End Details**